AndrewTKent/AndrewTKent/README.md

 - Currently a Physics Graduate Student at Brown University
 - Conducting Silicon Sensor Irradiation Research for the CMS Collaboration at CERN
 - I’m interested in Quantitative Finance
-- I'm currently looking for either collaborators or for a full-time quant role
+- I'm currently looking for a full-time quant role
 - You can reach me via andrew_kent@brown.edu

 <!---